MetaphorC/MetaphorC/README.md

 Owner of RustyOS and contributor at RedoxOS.<br/>
 I like playing guitar, football (soccer for 'muricans), and writing stories.<br/>
 <br/>
 If you wanna hire me, my timezone is IST.
-Shoot me an email.
+Shoot me an email at metaphoricallyalive@proton.me
 <br/><br/>

 ![Divider](https://vaxerski.xyz/github/repos1.gif)